aminmirzaeico/aminmirzaeico/README.md

 # 👋 Hi, I'm Amin Mirzaei!

 Welcome to my GitHub profile!
-I am a **Full-Stack Developer** passionate about building robust and user-friendly applications.
+I am a **Full-Stack Developer** passionate about building user-friendly applications.
 My expertise spans across **frontend** and **backend technologies**, and I thrive on solving complex problems with clean and efficient code.

 ---